 When it comes to self-tanning the face, we’ll admit that it can feel intimidating to slather a bronzing agent on your face.
 And the best practices for how to apply self tanner to your face, can be hard to lurk.
 But we think that we have.
 Below, we break down everything you need to know on how to apply self tanners to your face – and to get a natural-looking facial tan.

 Have you’ve weighed the pros and cons, about how you self tan your face – and decided to self-tan?
 Then the next steps are for you!
-We’ll introduce you to how you should apply a tanner so that it looks natural, non-streaky, and doesn’t break out your skin.
+We’ll introduce you to how to apply self tanner to your face so that it looks natural, non-streaky, and doesn’t break out your skin.
 Follow these steps on how to self tan your face to a gloriously artificial glowing skin.

 Choose your fighter

 It all starts with the right self tanner.
 Before you add any old tanner to your cart, consider your skin type.
 If your skin isn’t sensitive or prone to breakouts, you can use a self-tan formulated for the body.
 Eventually, you can dilute it with your favourite facial moisturiser before application.

 For some, their faces have a tendency to go darker than the body.
 If you’re one of those, you can dilute it with your favourite facial moisturiser before application.
 In case it’s not you, then skip it.